quanchobi/quanchobi/README.md

 ## 💭 Philosophy

-I believe in:
+I believe:
-- Automation over repetition
 - Open-source is based
-- Learning by breaking things (and fixing them)
+- Learning by breaking things (and fixing them) is the best way to learn

 ---